subarna-sutradhar/Hotel-Booking-System/README.md

 # def rooms():

 This function gives the user the choice to pick rooms as per the conditions given and calculates the amount that is needed to be paid and saves it in a `.dat` file

+# Steps to Follow

+1. Import the necessary libraries like os and pickle for file operations

+2. Create necessary variables

+3. Define a function displaying all the available places to choose from

+4. Define a function for choosing the room types available and calculate the amount from the no of days the user wants to stay

+5. Create a login signin system .
+Owner can view the payments and the customer can book hotels

+6. Create a function which gives the user to choose the type of hotel and calculate the respective amount and save it in a file particularly made for the user

+7. The code creates respective files for the places available and also creates a file dedicated to the user and the owner for further future use of the program

+8. It is suggested to place the code in a file and then run